 After declaring her NAACP membership, she was terminated from her public school position in 1954.
 This was because of a law prohibiting teachers from joining the NAACP.
 Afterward, she began teaching at the Highlander Folk School the following year.

 Through her 30 years of innovation, leadership, activism, and teaching experience, Clark developed her Citizenship Education Program (CEP).
+She wrote most of the curriculum for the Citizenship Schools while at the Highlander Center.
 This was the model for citizenship schools at the Highlander Folk School and the Southern Christian Leadership Conference.
+From 1957-1970, Clark led the development of more than 1,000 independent schools.
+They trained an estimated 10,000 leaders throughout the Deep South.
 The model led to widespread increases in literacy, employment, voter registration, and political action for Black Americans.
+She chose Jones Island for the first location.

 Clark’s other notable achievements include the successful publication of both of her memoirs: Ready from Within: Septima Clark and the Civil Rights Movement and Echo in my Soul